pratit989/Facebook_Scrapper/README.md

 # Facebook_ProfilePictureCollector
-A bot made to collect profile pictures of all the people from Facebook.
+A bot made to collect profile pictures of all accounts from Facebook.